 Sri Lanka’s prime safari destination blends back-to-nature hotels with upscale luxury camping retreats.
 Leopards, elephants and sloth bears – Yala National Park is the most popular safari spot in Sri Lanka for good reason: its vast scrubland is teeming with wildlife year-round, giving visitors the best chance of spotting the country’s “big three”.
 Whether you opt to stay in the region’s rustic eco lodges or exclusive resorts, you’re in for an unforgettable adventure.
-Here’s our pick of the best places to stay around Yala National Park, all bookable with Culture Trip.
+Here’s our pick of the best hotels in Yala National Park, all bookable with Culture Trip.

 “Glamping” doesn’t quite cut it when trying to describe Wild Coast Lodge.
 This is an ultra-luxurious, romantic safari experience, where the “tents” include teak floors, four-poster beds and handmade copper bathtubs.
 The entire hotel – from the classy bar to the snug library and TV room – has been built to blend into the landscape, a divine intersection of forest and ocean, where elephants, leopards and monkeys roam.